abulzunayed/abulzunayed/README.md

-## My faith: * nothing is impossible because you haven't figured it out yet..... *
+## My faith: "nothing is impossible because you haven't figured it out yet....."

 👋  Hello!
 I'm [Abul Zunayed], a passionate and enthusiastic software developer at the start of my career journey.
 With a strong foundation in Python and C++, I have honed my skills in programming and problem-solving.